ColbyEcology/BI382_2018_Spring/index.md

 After taking this course as successful student should be:

 1. Versed in elementary mathematical ecology
-2. Proficient in the use of the R programming language
-	to build and analyze ecological models
-	to keep a reproducible electronic notebook of their work
+2. Proficient in the use of the R programming language to (1) build and analyze ecological models and (2) keep a reproducible electronic notebook of their work
 3. Familiar with methods of statistical inference

 ### Professor information